shyams2012/Go_mini_project/README.md

     Ans: The authorization with bearer token is provided in url endpoint.
     After user authorized ,profile attribute such as email,name and location return in output.
-    The URL Endpoint ,Authorization token and output are given below.
+    The URL Endpoint ,Authorization token and output should be given as below.

     End point for profile: http://localhost:8000/getProfile